gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <td>Extracting a specific amount from the fungible asset should be possible only if the total amount that it holds is greater or equal to the provided amount.</td>
 <td>High</td>
 <td>The extract function validates that the fungible asset has enough balance to extract and then updates it by subtracting the extracted amount.</td>
-<td>Audited that it aborts if the asset didn't have sufficient balance.
+<td>Audited that it aborts if the asset didn&apos;t have sufficient balance.
 Audited that the balance of the asset is updated.
 Audited that the extract function returns the extracted asset.</td>
 </tr>

 <tr>